Bachelor of Social Work – Advising Guidelines

 - Students pursuing a double major must satisfy the SOW prerequisites, 39 hours of SOW course work, 6 hours of pre-approved elective course work, and 15 hours of\ free electives.
 A faculty advisor must approve courses that are not related to the field of SOW and are not pre-approved to count as electives.
 Students must also submit a Double Major form to the Office of the Registrar.

-- Students pursuing a Dual or Second Bachelor degree must meet the University requirement of an additional 30 hours beyond a 120 hour degree program.
-For a Second Bachelor in SOW, the student must satisfy the program prerequisites, 39 hours of SOW course work, and 6 hours of pre-approved electives.
+- Students pursuing a Dual or Second Bachelor’s degree must meet the University requirement of an additional 30 hours beyond a 120-hour degree program.
+For a Second Bachelor in SOW, the student must satisfy the program prerequisites, 39 hours of SOW course work.
 During the first week of the last semester of the program, students are required to submit an application for graduation, which notifies FAU of your intent to graduate and begins the process of degree approval.
 It also enables the graduate to receive commencement ticket information.

-For any questions regarding the Bachelor of Social Work degree program, please contact Dr. Ellen Ryan (Faculty Advisor) at 561-297-0385.
+For any questions regarding the Bachelor of Social Work degree program, please contact Dr. Gail Horton (Program Coordinator) at 561-297-3234.

 For questions about advising, please contact the College Advising Center at 561-297-2316.
 To make an appointment with your advisor, please log on to the Success Network/Starfish.